-If an elevator pitch is the essential distillation of a 20 or 45 minute presentation, a one-pager is the same but for your library of product marketing materials.
-If you haven’t producted any one pagers yet, you are missing a basic tool from your sales toolkit.
-If your expanding on your existing resources, there’s always an opportunity to build one-sheet that’s just a little bit better.
+If an elevator pitch is the essential distillation of a 20 or 45 minute presentation, a one pager is the same but for your library of product marketing materials.
+If you haven’t produced any one pagers yet, you are missing a basic tool from your sales enablement toolkit.
+If you’re expanding on your existing resources, there’s always an opportunity to build a one pager sales pitch that’s just a little bit better.

-Your business will require a unique strategy fit to your objectives, products, and services, but the essential one-pager elements are the same for all successful businesses.
+Your business will require a unique strategy tailored to your objectives, products, and services, but the essential one pager elements are the same for all successful businesses.
 To make sure you have all the information you’ll need to create a great one-sheet asset, we have a super simple checklist:

 Let’s break that down.

-Now that you’ve prepped for an awesome one sheet asset, let’s put that checklist to work.
+Now that you’ve prepped a marketing one pager, let’s put that checklist to work.

 Then, dig in:

 Your content absolutely MUST fit on one page.
 This will likely require some sacrifices in terms of the number of pain points you list or the depth of detail you give, but remember that this is an invitation to learn more - you want it to be appealing, engaging, and drive potential customers to take the next step.

 You have fractions of a second to capture a person’s attention.
 You need great visual design to do that.
 Think about organizing your design around a Z pattern - viewers will naturally scan the top of the page, then move diagonally across the page before scanning back across the bottom.
 Orient your most important, attention-getting information along this path, and use unique, on-brand visual elements to keep viewers looking.
 Position your call-to-action in the lower right.
 Allow plenty of white space so it stands out and creates a natural pause.